International Year of Light and Light-Based Technologies

 A color sensor behind an infrared filter may behave in unpredictable ways by

 capturing some residual color information.
-Some amateur have managed
+Some amateurs have managed

 to use that as the sole basis for beautiful false-color renditions...